A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Experimental Setup

 \subsection{Evaluation Strategies}

-We used three cross-validation strategies to assess the accuracy of predicting the unseen clinical outcomes of target and disease pairs.
-The first randomly split all the target disease pairs into five folds.
+We used three cross-validation strategies to assess the accuracy of predicting the unseen clinical outcomes of gene target and disease pairs.
+The first randomly split all the gene target-disease pairs into five folds.
 We trained the models on four folds and tested on the remaining fold.
-This is the standard cross-validation procedure; however, it could result in the case that target disease pairs that share the same target, or the same disease are assigned to different folds, and thus introduce bias when measuring the performance.
-This is because if one target has been clinically successful for a particular disease, then it is likely to be successful for another closely related disease.
-Similarly, if a disease is treated well by a particular target then it is likely to be treated well by another similar target.
+This is the standard cross-validation procedure; however, it could result in the case that gene target-disease pairs that share the same gene target, or the same disease are assigned to different folds, and thus introduce bias when measuring the performance.
+This is because if one gene target has been clinically successful for a particular disease, then it is likely to be successful for another closely related disease.
+Similarly, if a disease is treated well by a particular gene target then it is likely to be treated well by another similar gene target.

-To overcome this issue, we designed a second strategy where we first randomly assigned targets into one of five groups.
-Target disease pairs are then put into the fold the target is assigned to.
-In this way, the target disease pairs that share the same target are guaranteed to be in the same group.
+To overcome this issue, we designed a second strategy where we first randomly assigned gene targets into one of five groups.
+Gene target-disease pairs are then put into the group the gene target is assigned to.
+In this way, the gene target-disease pairs that share the same gene target are guaranteed to be in the same group.
 We then again trained the models on four groups and tested on the remaining group.
 Lastly and similarly, we split all diseases into several classes depending on which part of the human body the disease affects.
-The target disease pairs are then put into the class the disease is assigned to.
+The gene target-disease pairs are then put into the class the disease is assigned to.

+The similar evaluation strategies have been used to address other biomedical challenges.
+For instance, in \cite{Lim2016largescale}, to measure the performance of predicting chemical-protein associations, the authors have divided the dataset into several categories based on the connectivity of known chemical-protein associations and the degree of uniqueness of the chemicals and then performed cross-validation accordingly.
+Moreover, in \cite{Li2019learning}, given a three-dimensional binary tensor of diseases, genes and chemicals, the authors have assessed the performances of predicting the disease-gene-chemicals triples by performing fiber-wise evaluation and slice-wise evaluation for disease, gene and chemical tensor respectively.